 Some practical tips

-There is only one ATM/bank on the island, which sometimes is not functioning well, so either bring enough cash, baht preferably, other currency are excepted but the exchange rate is quite low.
+There are 3 ATM's, which sometimes is not functioning well, so either bring enough cash, baht preferably, other currency are excepted but the exchange rate is quite low.
 Many places accept credit card (with surcharge 3% to 5%)

 Limited shopping, if you need any medicine etc. bring enough.